(Yup, photo by me)

 “A veteran who is gay, and a poet, and trying to be an actor—I’m in!” —Elena

-(Author’s Note: Character is not really a poet; he takes a poetry class to inform his onstage performance of a poet.)“All that made the ending SO rich.
+“All that made the ending SO rich.
 The reason for David’s hesitation or rejection of Jed suddenly turns out to be all wrong, and Jed becomes a super sympathetic character.
 David’s hardness and pent-up feelings are suddenly replaced with open-hearted compassion.
-Suddenly, there’s a great beginning for a love story. …The story really moved me.” —Jeffrey (He’s a hetero guy, by the way! —R.M.)
+Suddenly we have a great beginning for a love story.
+Your storyline really moved me!” —Jeffrey (CROSSOVER ALERT! haha He’s a hetero guy, by the way. —R.M.)

 “Captivating…Want to know what’s happening including the audition.
 Feels important.
 Drives the story…Times Square description excellent.” —Alan